hrtovey/heather-website/src/post/2021-09-17_how_to_become_a_shopify_theme_developer.md

 - create your own themes and sell on a marketplace
 - create your own themes and sell them on your website

 So those are some of the paths that you can take as a Shopify theme developer.

 For my path, I started out as a Freelance Shopify Theme Developer working with designers who wanted to customize themes.
-I have since moved on to working as one of a handful of developers in an Shopify Plus agency.
+I have since moved on to working as one of a handful of developers in a [Shopify Plus agency](https://www.iamota.com/).

 There are pros and cons to each of these choices, so spend some time thinking about what you'd like to do.
 And don't worry about feeling stuck.
-You can change your mind or see how it feels to go down a different path later.
+You can change your mind or try out a different path later.
+The skills you learn on any of these paths are transferrable.

 ## How to Get Started with Shopify Theme Development in 10 Steps

 There are a lot of moving parts when you're developing themes on the Shopify platform.
-And while you have access to excellent [Shopify tutorials and resources](https://www.notion.so/Shopify-tutorials-and-resources-02d09efd481d40eca0b3e12d556727c8) across the internet (including documentation written directly by Shopify), it can sometimes be difficult to get a good birds-eye view of all the skills and environment setup that needs to be done.
+And while you have access to excellent Shopify tutorials and resources across the internet (including [documentation written directly by Shopify](https://shopify.dev/)), it can sometimes be difficult to get a good birds-eye view of all the skills and environment setup that needs to be done.

 So let's talk about the different steps you'll need to complete to become a Shopify Theme Developer.